Musk family: Wyn Fletcher

 Winnifred Josephine Fletcher (1914–2012) was born in Moose Jaw, Canada, to English parents.
 Her older sister Kay Fletcher married the Canadian ice hockey player Elmer Lach.

 According to her son-in-law Errol Musk, Wyn and her husband Joshua Haldeman were "fanatical" in favor of apartheid, and supported Nazism.
 The grandmother of Elon Musk, she told Elon many stories of his grandfather's travels and exploits during his childhood, including slideshows of his trips.

 Walter Musk

 Walter Henry James Musk was a South African World War II veteran.
 He was from a mostly English-South African background.
 According to family memory he served as a cryptographer in a military intelligence unit in Egypt during World War II.
 He was the paternal grandfather of Elon Musk.

 Cora Robinson

-Cora Amelia Robinson was born in Edge Hill, Liverpool to an English father and a South African mother.
+Cora Amelia Robinson was born in Edge Hill, Liverpool, to an English father and a South African mother.
 She moved to South Africa during World War II.
 Her father, from Toxteth, Liverpool, had emigrated to South Africa where he married her mother in 1911.
 Her mother was from a Dutch-South African background.
-They moved to Edge Hill, Liverpool and lived there until World War II.
+They moved to Edge Hill and lived there until World War II.